-In recent years, several programs-rehabilitation and release of confiscated parrots, public awareness program, economic incentive program, and ecotourism-were established on Seram to support the conservation of the salmon-crested cockatoo.
+In recent years, several programs rehabilitation and release of confiscated parrots, public awareness program, economic incentive program, and ecotourism-were established on Seram to support the conservation of the salmon-crested cockatoo.
 It is too soon to assess if these programs have been successful in gaining local support and reducing poaching.
-At this time, poaching of the salmon-crested cockatoos for the commercial pet trade and use of wild-caught salmon-crested cockatoos as pets in Indonesia continues.
+At this time, poaching of the salmon-crested cockatoo for the commercial pet trade and use of wild-caught salmon-crested cockatoos as pets in Indonesia continues.

-In summary, we find that uncontrolled, illegal domestic and international trade of salmon-crested cockatoos as pets is a threat to the continued existence of this species throughout all of its range in the foreseeable future.
-Although the recent use of air guns to hunt salmon-crested cockatoos for food is of concern, based on the best available information, we find that overutilization of the cockatoo for recreational, scientific, or education purposes is not a threat to the continued existence of this species in any portion of its range now or in the foreseeable future.
+In summary, although the recent use of air guns to hunt salmon-crested cockatoos for food is of concern, based on the best available information, we find that overutilization of the cockatoo for recreational, scientific, or education purposes is not a threat to the continued existence of this species.
+However, we find that uncontrolled, illegal domestic and international trade of salmoncrested cockatoos as pets is a threat to the continued existence of this species.